ariapoy/active-learning-benchmark/README.md

 ```

 ## Contact
-If you have any further questions or want to discuss Active Learning with me, please contact Po-Yi (Poy) Lu <ariapoy@gmail.com>/<d09944015@csie.ntu.edu.tw>.
+If you have any further questions or want to discuss Active Learning with me, please leave issues or contact Po-Yi (Poy) Lu <ariapoy@gmail.com>/<d09944015@csie.ntu.edu.tw>.